 There’s an adage that good things come in small packages.
 This applies to real estate, although this counters many people’s beliefs.
-Many people want the biggest apartment, associating it with luxurious living, but there are benefits to smallness.
+Many people want the biggest apartment, associating it with luxurious living, but smallness has benefits.
 We go through some areas where thinking “small” can provide a better quality of life, economically and otherwise.

 Smaller buildingSmaller building

 Certain people prefer a smaller building over a larger one.
 They point to the “charming” feeling and the chance to know your neighbors better.
-You can also have a greater say in the building’s affairs since there are fewer units.
-Should you choose to serve on the co-op or condo’s board, you might find it is easier than getting elected to a larger building’s entrenched board.
+You can also have a greater say in the building’s affairs since fewer units exist.
+If you choose to serve on the co-op or condo’s board, you might find it easier than getting elected to a larger building’s entrenched board.

 Economically, the building is more likely to have more “exclusivity.”
 This comes down merely to supply and demand.
-Barring unusual circumstances, fewer units typically come up for sale, making it valuable when one does come on to the market.
+Barring unusual circumstances, fewer units typically come up for sale, making them valuable when they come on to the market.

 Many New York City real estate shoppers resign because they must sacrifice amenities in a smaller building.
-This need not be the case, but you have to figure out which ones are so important to you that living without them is a dealbreaker.
+This need not be the case, but you must determine which ones are so important to you that living without them is a dealbreaker.

 Of course, no one wants to compromise on safety, security, or quality maintenance, but you shouldn’t have to do so just because you live in a small building.

 Many people, particularly those relocating to New York City, have unrealistic expectations about the size of apartments.
 This is particularly true of Manhattan’s units.
 With high real estate prices, square footage comes at a premium.
 The New York City metro (includes Newark, NY) average square footage for apartments built from 2000 to 2009 was 890 square feet, but this fell to 866 square feet for those built between 2010 and 2016, according to a 2016 study by real estate analytics firm RCLCO.